-Primary Aim 1: Expose 70 years old older adults (n=60) to laboratory induced stress event i.e., unexpected loss of balance while walking.
-Primary hypothesis 1: Thirty percent of older adults will show a fragile dynamic resilience. i.e., less adaptive physiologically dynamic resilient behavior.
+Objective 1: We will expose 70-year-old adults (n=60) to the laboratory-induced stress event of unexpected loss of balance while walking.
+Hypothesis 1: Thirty percent of older adults will show fragile dynamic resilience, namely less adaptive physiologically dynamic resilient behavior.

-Primary aim 2: Develop a multivariate model to construct the dynamic resilience prediction score based on markers from our proposed investigation.
-Primary hypothesis 2: The score will be defined as a weighted summary of the biomarkers identified by the model (e.g., sympathetic nervous system response and cortisol response, functional markers, brain markers), with the weights determined by the model coefficients.
-Markers from discovery cohorts will demonstrate that resilience markers significantly associate (p<0.05) with and predict recovery immediately after laboratory induced stress event (i.e., unexpected perturbation and a loss of balance during walking).
-We hypothesize that we will be able to Identifyy a ‘signature of resilience’ after a laboratory induced stress event, this would be particularly valuable for the elderly population.
+Objective 2: We will develop a multivariate model to construct a dRePS based on markers from our proposed investigation.
+Hypothesis 2: A "signature of resilience" after a laboratory-induced stress event can be identified that will be particularly valuable for the elderly population.
+The prediction score will be a weighted summary of identified biomarkers determined by the model coefficients, including sympathetic nervous system and cortisol responses, functional markers, and brain markers.
+We further hypothesize that markers from discovery cohorts will demonstrate that resilience markers associate significantly with (p<0.05) and predict immediate recovery from a laboratory-induced stress event of unexpected perturbation and a loss of balance during walking.

 Scientific Background